The Bullish Case for Bitcoin (part 3 of 4)

 Since the inception of the first exchange traded price in 2010, the Bitcoin market has witnessed four major Gartner hype cycles.
 With hindsight we can precisely identify the price ranges of previous hype cycles in the Bitcoin market.
 We can also qualitatively identify the cohort of investors that were associated with each iteration of prior cycles.

-It was only after the collapse of the MtGox exchange and a two year lull in the market price of Bitcoin that mature and deep sources of liquidity were developed; examples include regulated exchanges such as GDAX and OTC brokers such as Cumberland mining.
-By the time the fourth hype cycle began in 2016 it was relatively easy for retail investors to buy bitcoin and secure them.
+It was only after the collapse of the MtGox exchange and a two-year lull in the market price of Bitcoin that mature and deep sources of liquidity were developed; examples include regulated exchanges such as GDAX and OTC brokers such as Cumberland mining.
+By the time the fourth hype cycle began in 2016 it was relatively easy for retail investors to buy bitcoins and secure them.

 At the time of writing, the Bitcoin market is undergoing its fourth major hype cycle.
 Participation in the current hype cycle has been dominated by what Michael Casey described as the “early majority” of retail and institutional investors.

 As sources of liquidity have deepened and matured, major institutional investors now have the opportunity to participate through regulated futures markets.
 The availability of a regulated futures market paves the way for the creation of a Bitcoin ETF, which will then usher in the “late majority” and “laggards” in subsequent hype cycles.